 The Angolan edition for this single has the same sleeve of the Portuguese edition: only the back is different for the details regarding the factory where the single was actually pressed.

-The single Killer Queen, taken from the LP “SHEER HEART ATTACK” was published in several countries of the world.
-In UK the original edition was again a standard red EMI sleeve (Figure 6), whilst in Portugal the same picture of the first single Keep Yourself Alive was used but with a “cut and copy” graphic montage in order to make it looks different from the original artwork (Figure 5).
+The single Killer Queen, taken from the LP “SHEER HEART ATTACK”, was published in several countries of the world.
+In UK the original edition was again a standard red EMI sleeve (Figure 6), whilst in Portugal the same picture of the first single Keep Yourself Alive was used but with a “cut and copy” graphic montage in order to make it look different from the original artwork (Figure 5).
 In order to promote the single on the front sleeve it is stated that the song was in the first position in the charts in London, and this means that the Portuguese edition was printed later than the UK one.

 Again, the Angolan edition had the same sleeve of the Portuguese edition, and in the back, there were minor differences.
 Both editions share the same catalogue number as it always happens in Angola.